stefanoverna/graphql8/guides/pro/installation.md

 layout: guide
 doc_stub: false
 search: true
-section: GraphQL Pro
+section: GraphQL8 Pro
 title: Installation
-desc: Get started with GraphQL::Pro
+desc: Get started with GraphQL8::Pro
 index: 1
 pro: true
 ---

-`GraphQL::Pro` is distributed as a Ruby gem.
-When you buy `GraphQL::Pro`, you'll receive credentials, which you can register with bundler:
+`GraphQL8::Pro` is distributed as a Ruby gem.
+When you buy `GraphQL8::Pro`, you'll receive credentials, which you can register with bundler:

 ```sh
 bundle config gems.graphql.pro #{YOUR_CREDENTIALS}